-- III.
-AIR QUALITY Where available, the significance criteria established by the applicable air quality management or air pollution control district may be relied upon to make the following determinations.
-Would the project: - a) Conflict with or obstruct implementation of the applicable air quality plan? - b) Violate any air quality standard or contribute to an existing or projected air quality violation? - c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? - d) Expose sensitive receptors to substantial pollutant concentrations? - e) Create objectionable odors affecting a substantial number of people?
+111. significance criteria established by the applicable air quality management or air pollution control district may be relied upon to make the following determinations.
+Would the project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact a) Conflict with or obstruct implementation of the applicable air quality plan? b) Violate any air quality standard or contribute to an existing or projected air quality violation? \boxtimes c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? d) Expose sensitive receptors to substantial pollutant concentrations? e) Create objectionable odors affecting a substantial number of people?